Carolina College of Natural Health Sciences

 Add a sweetener like honey if the taste of miso is too strong (or dilute with water).

-Is Ginger Miso Lemon Salad Dressing Good for My Ayurvedic Diet?
+Is Ginger Miso Lemon Salad Dressing a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Ginger Miso Lemon Salad Dressing' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.